-Please note any restrictions and be aware that some buildings and facilities are operating online booking to manage visitor numbers, so may not be open on a drop-in basis.
+Please check the relevant website for further details about local restrictions.
+Some buildings and facilities are operating online booking to manage visitor numbers, so may not be open on a drop-in basis.

 Many of the collegiate University's events have been taken online.
 See events open to the public, including the virtual ones, on our What's On website.
 Sign up for the regular email to hear about future events.